Kayseri: Medieval history

-From 1074–1178 the area was under the control of the Danishmendids who rebuilt the city in 1134.
+From 1074 to 1178 the area was under the control of the Danishmendids who rebuilt the city in 1134.
 The Anatolian Seljuk Sultanate controlled the city from 1178 to 1243 and it was one of their most important centres until it fell to the Mongols in 1243.
+The relatively short Seljuk period left a large number of historic landmarks including the Hunat Hatun Complex, the Kiliç Arslan Mosque, the Ulu Camii (Grand Mosque) and the Gevher Nesibe Hastanesi (Hospital).
 Within the walls lies the greater part of Kayseri, rebuilt between the 13th and 16th centuries.
 The city then fell to the Eretnids before finally becoming Ottoman in 1515.
 It was the centre of a sanjak called initially the Rum Eyalet (1515–1521) and then the Angora vilayet (founded as Bozok Eyalet, 1839–1923).

 Modern era

-The Grand Bazaar dates from the latter part of the 1800s, but the adjacent caravanserai (where merchant traders gathered before forming a caravan) dates from around 1500.
-The town's older districts (which were filled with ornate mansion-houses mostly dating from the 18th and 19th centuries) were subjected to wholesale demolition starting in the 1970s.
+The Grand Bazaar dates from the latter part of the 1800s, but the adjacent caravanserai, where merchant traders gathered before forming a caravan, dates from around 1500.
+The town's older districts which were filled with ornate mansion-houses mostly dating from the 18th and 19th centuries were subjected to wholesale demolition starting in the 1970s.

 The building that hosted the Kayseri Lyceum was rearranged to host the Turkish Grand National Assembly during the Turkish War of Independence when the Greek army was advancing on Ankara, the base of the Turkish National Movement.

 Geography

 Climate

-Kayseri has a cold semi-arid climate in the Köppen climate classification (BSk), or a temperate continental climate in the Trewartha climate classification (Dc).
+Kayseri has a humid continental climate (Köppen: Dsa, Trewartha: Dc).
 It experiences cold, snowy winters and hot, dry summers with cool nights.
 Precipitation occurs throughout the year, albeit with a marked decrease in late summer and early fall.

-Political structure
+Districts

 The city of Kayseri consists of sixteen metropolitan districts: Akkışla, Bünyan, Develi, Felâhiye, Hacılar, İncesu, Kocasinan, Melikgâzi, Özvatan, Pınarbaşı, Sarıoğlan, Sarız, Talas, Tomarza, Yahyâlı, and Yeşilhisar.